- Home

 12. Problem-solve

 Walking is so beneficial for problem-solving that it’s formed part of the daily routines of some of the world’s top thinkers.
 Tchaikovsky walked every morning before working on his music, Einstein liked to stroll on the beach when he needed to think about a challenging problem, and Steve Jobs famously preferred to conduct his meetings while taking a stroll.
-As German philosopher Nietzche stated more than 100 years ago, “All truly great thoughts are conceived by walking.”
+As German philosopher Nietzsche stated more than 100 years ago, “All truly great thoughts are conceived by walking.”

 Final thoughts…

-No matter how much time we spend at home, it can be hard to find the time and incentive to do things like learn a new language, write in our journals, call an old friend, or appreciate the smaller things in life.
+No matter how much time we spend at home, it can be tricky to find the time and incentive to do things like learn a new language, write in our journals, call an old friend, or appreciate the smaller things in life.
 Therefore, getting into the habit of doing these things while walking can be the perfect solution.

 Heading out for a walk can provide the perfect opportunity to get some space, enjoy some you-time, find creativity, and reconnect with both nature and your loved ones.
 And arriving home feeling like you’ve achieved something of note is just another bonus.